 Where to stay in New York City

-If you’re interested in knowing more about the neighborhoods in NYC, be sure to check out my guide about the best areas to stay in New York City that includes 10 amazing neighborhoods with lots of useful tips and information about each areas.
+If you’re interested in knowing more about the neighborhoods in NYC, be sure to check out my guide about the best areas to stay in New York City which includes 10 amazing neighborhoods with lots of useful tips and information about each area.

 LUXURY – 1 Hotel Central Park

-Offering a restaurant and a fitness centre, 1 Hotel Central Park is located right next to Central Park.
-Each room will provide you with air conditioning, a seating area and a private bathroom.
-The on-site restaurant, Jams, features an open kitchen and it is open for breakfast, lunch and dinner.
+Offering a restaurant and a fitness center, 1 Hotel Central Park is located right next to Central Park.
+Each room will provide you with air conditioning, a seating area, and a private bathroom.
+The on-site restaurant, Jams, features an open kitchen and it is open for breakfast, lunch, and dinner.

 MID-RANGE – Hyatt Place New York/Midtown-South